1qqru/exocore/_journal/2022-12-thoughts-on-1960s-하녀.md

   name: Journal Entry
 ---

-# Thoughts on 김기영's ‘하녀’
+# Topoanalysis in "The Handmaiden"

 ![](../images/housemade%200.png)